MyParcelCOM/docs/content/api/using-hooks.md

 {{% notice tip %}}
 Using multiplications of 100 for the `order` attribute makes it easier to "insert" new hooks before existing ones without having to update all of the existing hook's `order` attributes.
 {{% /notice %}}

+## Hook logs
+Every time a hook is triggered, the result will be available as a [hook log](/api/resources/hooks/logs).
+These logs will help you check:

+- what's being changed when it was activated
+- what caused the hook to not change anything

+Check the `HookLog` resource page to see how to [retrieve all logs for a specific hook](/api/resources/hooks/logs/#retrieve-all-logs-for-a-specific-hook).

+{{% notice info %}}
+Shipments which have hooks triggered upon their creation have these listed in their `hook_log` relationship, which you can include in the shipment `GET` requests.
+{{% /notice %}}